Neapolitan cuisine: Overview

+History

-Naples has a history that goes back many centuries: the city itself predates many others in that area of the world, including Rome.
+Naples has a history that goes back many centuries, and the city itself predates many others in the region including Rome.
 It has endured the Greeks, Romans, the Goths, the Byzantines, and dozens of successions of kings from France and Spain.
 Each culture left a mark on the way food is prepared in Naples and Campania itself.

 Finding the connections between modern and Greco-Roman culinary traditions is not always easy.
 Among the traces of classical culinary tastes, plates from the period of Greek rule found in Magna Graecia (southern Italy) depict fishes and mollusks, an indication that seafood was appreciated during that period.
 Frescoes from Pompeii depict fruit baskets filled with figs and pomegranates.
 An excavation at Oplontis in the Villa Poppaea shows a fresco of a cake, the ingredients of which are not yet known.

-The Roman garum is the ancient sauce most similar to that used for the modern Colatura di Alici, typical of Cetara.
-It can be traced back to the sweet-sour taste typical of the Roman cooking described by Apicius, along with the use of raisins in salty dishes, like the pizza di scarola (endive pie), or the braciole al ragù (meat rolls in ragù sauce).
+The Roman garum is the ancient sauce most similar to that used for the modern colatura di alici, typical of Cetara.
+It can be traced back to the sweet-sour taste typical of the Roman cooking described by Apicius, along with the use of raisins in salty dishes, such as pizza di scarola (endive pie), or braciole al ragù (meat rolls in ragù sauce).
 The use of wheat in the modern pastiera cake, typical of Easter, could have had originally a symbolic meaning, related to cults of Artemis, Cybele and Ceres and pagan rituals of fertility, celebrated around the Spring equinox.
-The name struffoli, a Christmas cake, comes from the Greek word στρόγγυλος (stróngylos, meaning "round-shaped").
+The name struffoli, a Christmas cake, comes from the Greek word στρόγγυλος (stróngylos, meaning 'round-shaped').

-The Spanish and French sovereignty in Naples initiated the difference between the cuisine of the aristocrats and that of the poorer classes.
-The former was characterized by elaborate, more cosmopolitan, dishes, and a greater number of expensive ingredients, including meat.
-The poor used foods that were cheaper and could be grown locally (that is, cereals and vegetables).
-These were embellished over the centuries and came into contact with the influence of the aristocratic cuisine, so that today traditional recipes of the poorer classes have often acquired great quality and taste, while preserving the original simple ingredients.